 Linda Fanaras:

-hi, I’m Linda Fanaras, host of B2B Brand CEO of Millennium Agency.
+Hi, I’m Linda Fanaras, host of B2B Brand180 Podcast and CEO of Millennium Agency.
 If you want to transform your B2B marketing into a powerhouse brand, then you should listen in today.
 And if you like what you heard, simply like, share, or subscribe.
 Today, we’re going to talk to Tim Koelzer, Managing Partner at Equibrand Consulting.
 And he brings a substantial amount of expertise and knowledge in helping companies actually build their brand from a strategic perspective.
-Tim published a book called Upstream Marketing, and this is where he has shared some really great best practices around marketing, research, and he has shared some case studies as well and analysis, And Tim is going to speak to us today about how he helps companies achieve some of their goals and what he’s done.
+Tim published a book called ‘Upstream Marketing’, and this is where he has shared some really great best practices around marketing, research, and he has shared some case studies as well and analysis, and Tim is going to speak to us today about how he helps companies achieve some of their goals and what he’s done.
 And also speak a little bit about his book.
 So, Tim, we can get started.
-Maybe take a couple of minutes and tell us a little bit about
+Maybe take a couple of minutes and tell us a little bit about yourself first.

 Tim Koelzer: 0:57

-yourself.
-First.
 Thank you very much, Linda, for providing this opportunity.
-I love your show, as you just mentioned to you.
+I love your show, as I just mentioned to you.
 So I’m really looking forward to be a part of it.
 I’m Tim Koelzer.
 I work for a company called Equibrand Consulting, which we launched about 20 years ago.
 More recently, we published a book called Upstream Marketing, which is really kind of a culmination of everything we’ve learned, both studying best practice companies as well as working with existing clients.
 And so we kind of bring that to bear and we’re a small firm.
 We’re kind of a boutique firm.
 We’re out of the Bay Area and our focus is really an upstream marketing, which I know we’ll talk some more about today.

 Linda Fanaras: 1:29